How can you help?

 Three simple words.
 Clean.
 Drain.
 Dry.

-As of March 2020 zebra mussels had made significant forays into Texas, with confirmed infestations in at least 19 lakes in 5 major river basins of the state.
+As of March 2020 zebra mussels had made significant forays into Texas, with confirmed infestations in at least 19 lakes in five major river basins of the state.

 So why is that such a big deal?
 Their rate of spread is incredibly fast and their biology makes them particularly problematic.
 They can stick to just about any surface or substrate, permanently securing themselves to pipes, boats, trailers and buoys.
 They can sink navigational buoys, damage boat hulls and destroy water systems.
-Major cities have been impacted as water flow is restricted or even contaminated by infestations in water system pipes.
+Major cities have been affected as infestations restrict water flow in pipes.
 Austin's water supply made national headlines in 2019 as decaying zebra mussels caused system-wide odor in its potable water.